-Yes, Banixx works very well on Rain Rot!
-Horse Journal even commented that "inflamed areas quiet down quickly probably as a result of the good anti-microbial effect and non-irritating nature" of Banixx™ (Horse Journal, Dec 2009).
+Banixx works very well on rain rot (also called rain scald).
+The Horse Journal even commented that "inflamed areas quiet down quickly probably as a result of the good anti-microbial effect and non-irritating nature" of Banixx™ (Horse Journal, Dec 2009).

 "Banixx is a wonderful product.
 I have a horse in my barn that gets scratches and rain rot every year from all the fungus here in PA.
 This year she had none!
 We used Banixx as part of her normal grooming routine and she was free of the normal yearly problems.
 I've recommended Banixx to all my clients especially those with "high white" and bald faced animals." - Pam Kister, via Facebook